web-codegrammer/DevSecOps-Test-Pipeline/README.md

-# DevSecOps pipeline for Python project
+# DevSecOps pipeline for Python Web App

 A Jenkins end-to-end DevSecOps pipeline for Python web application, hosted on AWS Ubuntu 18.04